-CDC offers various Research Travel Grants:
+CDC offers three Research Travel Grants:

 Abel Visiting Scholar Program: In 2013 the Niels Henrik Abel Board (Norway) and the CDC launched the Abel Visiting Scholar Program.
 The Niels Henrik Abel Board gives an annual grant for the Abel Visiting Scholar Program to support mathematicians professionally based in developing countries to visit an international research collaborator for a period of one month.
 The period is extendable for up to three months in the case of matching support from the host institution.
 The AVSP is designed for postdoctoral mathematicians in the early stages of their professional careers.
 The applicant should be under 35 years of age at the day of the application deadline.
 It is designed to offer the opportunity for a ‘research sabbatical,’ a necessary complement to teaching and other academic duties for mathematicians desiring to also sustain a viable research program.
 The Abel Visiting Scholar Program Selection Committee selects the grant recipients.
 All travel and living expenses of the grantees will be covered by the fellowship up to 5,000 USD.